cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

     ``allowMethod()`` in our controller.

-Because we're just executing some logic and redirecting, this action has no view.
-You might want to update your index view with links that allow users to delete articles:
+Because we're just executing some logic and redirecting, this action has no template.
+You might want to update your index template with links that allow users to delete articles:

 .. code-block:: php